grafana/grafana-app-sdk/docs/tutorials/issue-tracker/08-adding-admission-control.md

 ```
 Now, if we attempt to make an issue with an empty Title (or one only consisting of spaces), we get an error:
 ```
-admission webhook "issue-tracker-project-app-operator.default.svc" denied the request: spec.title must not be empty or consist only of whitespace characters
+admission webhook "issuetrackerproject-app-operator.default.svc" denied the request: spec.title must not be empty or consist only of whitespace characters
 ```
 But, if we add any non-whitespace characters, we see that we can still successfully make the `issue`.